Push Pull Control Cable Manufacturing Expertise

 I = P x F

-Consider a push-pull assembly with metal-lined casing requiring an output load of 6 lbs.
+Consider a control cable assembly with metal-lined casing requiring an output load of 6 lbs.
 Total degrees of bend in the system–270°.
-Input Load Factor from chart–2.05.
+Input Load Factor from the chart–2.05.
 Input Load = 6 x 2.05 = 12.30 lbs.